beckyetroy/DisneyMovieSoundtrackWebApp/README.md

 - Customised listtracks and listmovies with css, updated Javascript on the delete buttons

-- Removed developer store collection and all associations

 - Updated 'about' page to suit assignment
+  - Altered developer-store and card.hbs to suit assignment (although only one developer is present)